slarwise/yamlls/README.md

     other
   - Suggest `enum`s from the schema
 - Code actions
-  - Fill all required fields.
-Use placeholders that fit the type, or the first `enum`.
   - Add all files in the current directory to .resources in a Kustomization file
 - Background http server
   - Show external documentation in a nice way for the currently open file.
 Can